alexpchin/react-training-workshop/lessons/communication-redux-lessons.md

 - create an action that is dispatched when the user clicks on a new username to become active
 - update the reducer to set `activeUser` when the new action is dispatched
 - create a new component that renders a list of all users and allows them to be clicked on, dispatching the new action and hence making them active

-The solutions for both of the above are on the `middle-5-solutions` branch.